ans-4175/talenta-api/README.md

 yarn scheduler:start
 ```

-And to stop the shceduler, run,
+And to stop the scheduler, run,
 ```
 yarn scheduler:stop
 ```